sudheeksha/Using-Food-for-Data-Science-Instruction/README.md

 An example of food fad is Dalgona coffee induced by the isolation during COVID-19.
 As per Youtube searches on Google Trends~\cite{google}, \emph{“How to make Dalgona coffee”} has become the most searched type of coffee recipe worldwide.
 As shown in Figure~\ref{fig:dalgona}, searches worldwide for Dalgona coffee recipe peaked in mid-April and declined by the end of April.

+Another example of a food fad was the increase in popularity of Kale.
+It was coined as “superfood” and is found now as chips or in salads.
+From Figure~\ref{fig:kale}, it can be seen that Kale became very popular in the United States in mid-2014 when young-adults where being drawn to a more health-conscious diet.
+It is now slowly declining, and its popularity is reduced by half since 2014.